gejanssen/install-esx/readme.md

 81%

 The fix was very simple:

-ESX is then installed,
+ESX is then installed

 When ESXi is loaded, press F2 and login as "root" without password.
-(The password entered during the installation has not been saved because the configuration failed) You should notice that all Network Options are greyed out.
+(The password entered during the installation has not been saved because the configuration failed)
+You should notice that all Network Options are greyed out.
 Select Network Restore Log out
 Log back in